MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-amazons3-to-o365.md

 search.appverid: MET150
 description: " Setting up migration from Amazon S3 using Mover"
 ---
-#  Setting up migration from Amazon S3 using Mover
+#  Setting up your migration from Amazon S3 using Mover

 ## Authorizing Amazon S3